hughjiang9827/tlverse-handbook/crc_review.md

     increase the price so black and white should be used unless color is essential.

-    * Approximate page count: [TO FILL IN]
+    * Approximate page count: 200-250 pages.
     * Color figures are *not* essential to our book.

 8. When would you hope to be able to submit the final draft of the book to us?
-    Will you use Latex, bookdown, or Word?
+    Will you use LaTeX, bookdown, or Word?
 We will supply a style file for LaTeX authors and request an unformatted file from Word authors.

-    * A final draft of the book should be available by 01 January 2021.
+    * A final draft of the book will be available by 01 January 2021.
-    * Our book has been prepared using bookdown.
+    * Our book has been prepared using the bookdown R package.

 ## REVIEWS